nourbenali/Delivery/README.md

 The goal of this project is to create a Data Warehouse in order to create dashboards that help decision-making for the dataset "Delivery".

+Warning:
+For any exception created while using Atoti, the user needs a start new sessio with a different name for usage.